mggg/gerrytools/rust/README.md

 and duplicate node changes before a metric mutates.

 `PreparedCutEdges` accepts an explicit node count and validated edge list, with a separate weighted constructor.
-Finite negative weights retain the upstream signed-sum behavior. `PreparedRegion` accepts one or more aligned columns, ignores missing values, and internally densifies arbitrary `u32` region identifiers.
+Finite negative weights contribute directly to the signed sum. `PreparedRegion` accepts one or more aligned columns, ignores missing values, and internally densifies arbitrary `u32` region identifiers.
 Region splits count distinct district intersections.
 Region pieces also accept graph edges and count connected components in each region-induced district subgraph, so a